senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

 unsigned long strtoul(const char *nptr, char **endptr, int base);
 ```

 It seems that it calls `strtoul`, then compares the `EDI` register against the `EAX` register.
-Which on x86 Windows Calling Convention is the return value from a function, in our case, `strtoul` .
+Which on x86 Windows Calling Convention is the return value from a function - in our case, `strtoul` .

 Registers: